5 of the Healthiest Fish to Eat—and 5 to Avoid

 2. Orange Roughy

 This fish lives a long life but is slow to reproduce, making it vulnerable to overfishing.
-As Seafood Watch puts it: "Orange roughy lives 100 years or more-so the fillet in your freezer might be from a fish older than your grandmother!"
+The EDF explains that orange roughy live extremely long lives, up to 149 years in some cases.
 This also means it has high levels of mercury, causing EDF to issue a health advisory.

 Most farmed salmon are raised in tightly packed, open-net pens often rife with parasites and diseases that threaten the wild salmon trying to swim by to their ancestral spawning waters.
 Open-net farmed salmon are often given antibiotics to combat diseases, and their food and waste pollutes the ocean.
 Freshwater-farmed salmon have earned a Best Choice status from Seafood Watch and some open-net systems are rated as Good Alternatives (see more salmon recommendations from Seafood Watch).
 There is hope that consumer pressure will encourage more farms to continue to adopt better practices.